Monotones in General Resource Theories: General Resource Theories

 Altogether, we get a commutative monoid $(\mathcal{P}(R), \boxtimes, 0)$ with a monoidal operation $\boxtimes$ that distributes over unions.
 A natural way to understand this structure is in terms of a quantale \cite{rosenthal1990quantales}.
 However, in this article we avoid using the language of quantales since it is not necessary as far as the results presented here are concerned.

 When defining a resource theory, we also identify a distinguished subset of resources that are \emph{free}, denoted by $R_{\rm free}$.
 These resources are free in the sense that one can access them in unlimited supply without restrictions, whence we impose that combining free resources together cannot yield a non-free resource.
-That is, we require that $R_{\rm free} \boxtimes R_{\rm free} \subseteq R_{\rm free}$ holds.
-Since we also impose that neutral resources are free (i.e., $0 \subseteq R_{\rm free}$) we can express this condition equivalently as
+That is, we require that